VincentBeges/head_up_display/FEATURE_BUG_LIST.md

 - [x] store the ffmpeg command in a file

 **To do**
+- [ ] ensure we keep quality of the source media (codec and quality)
+- [ ] fix resize input image
+- [ ] fix the positioning problem with image elements
 - [ ] setup with pip install
 - [ ] ensure it's working on Linux
 - [ ] add usage of FFMPEG fontconfig if available